 OOMG director Dr. Roy He and grad student Laura McGee attended the Gordon Research Seminar and Conference at the University of New England from June 9 – 16, 2017.
-Dr. He served as the chair of the conference this year.
-Laura presented a poster titled “Physical Mechanisms Behind Asymmetric Cooling and Hurricane-Induced Phytoplankton Blooms,” developed from her master’s Thesis research.
+Dr. He served as the co-chair of the conference this year, along with Dr. Jack Barth.
+Vice-chair was Dr. Erica McPhee-Shaw.
+Laura McGee presented a poster titled “Physical Mechanisms Behind Asymmetric Cooling and Hurricane-Induced Phytoplankton Blooms,” developed from her master’s Thesis research.
+Congratulations to Laura for winning one of three Best Poster Awards!

 Model coupling is the connection of several separate numerical models so that output from each model becomes input for the other models.
 Models exchange information at specified intervals, so that, for example, predictions about the weather affect and are affected by ocean surface temperature, sea surface roughness, heat flux, etc. This allows a more complete and realistic description of ocean conditions than that available from uncoupled, stand-alone models.